WangYuchenSJTU/docker-dvwa/README.md

 # docker-dvwa
 Using Damn Vulnerable Web Application in docker

-##
+## To do before 2018/05/16
 1. Tag your attack log with agent
 2. Read the tool code, to find out:

-    main steps to perform attacks?
+    Main steps to perform attacks?

-    Important functions?
+    Important functions or libraries?

-    attack pattern?
+    Where are the attack patterns?

-3. write a simple script to perform one attack.
+3. write a simple python script to perform one single attack.

 ## DVWA github
 https://github.com/ethicalhack3r/DVWA